kobolabs/metadata-style-guide/README.md

 </br>

 ## Filesize
-Parse the size extant for file-size information.
+Parse the size extent for file-size information.
 Store both the ONIX values and the value normalized to bytes

 Information is stored in Rakuten Kobo system, but is not used.